What is psikat?

 Parameter Description

-WAVE Waveform shape: SAW, PULSE, TRI, or NOISE
+WAVE Waveform: SAW, PULSE, TRI, NOISE

-LEVEL Output level of OSC 1 in the mix
+LEVEL Output level in the mix

 OSC 2